Toward solving the cosmological constant problem by embedding: Discussion and conclusion

 Here we focus on simple examples of obtaining a zero cosmological constant.
 If we have a scalar field theory of the type found as a component of the standard model of particle physics, where the scalar field is renormalizable, then we are dealing with the case

 where $V'(\phi')$ is a polynomial potential of at most dimension $4$.
 We call these $\phi'$ standard scalar fields.
+Note that ${\cal L'}$ is the most general renormalizable Lagrangian for a single scalar field.
 Unless fine tuned, such theories always have a cosmological constant problem.
 Solutions to the cosmological constant problem involve fields with nonstandard properties, which we collectively call exotic scalar fields.
 The class of exotics includes ghost fields with wrong sign kinetic energy terms, $k$-essence fields with kinetic and potential parts appearing in the form $ X^{\prime n} V'(\phi')$, phantom fields, auxiliary fields, and all other types of scalar fields that do not fit the standard scalar field classification.
 The solutions we have found are models that have a limiting case where only standard fields are present and where exotic fields must be included to solve the cosmological constant problem.

 For example, ${\cal L'}(\phi',X')$ can be supplemented with an extra field $\phi''$, the quantity $X''=\nabla_i\phi''\nabla^i\phi''$, and the new Lagrangian ${\cal L}(\phi',\phi'',X',X'')$ such that there is no cosmological constant problem for a solution $(\phi'_*,X'_*)=(\text{const},0)$ with an appropriate choice of $(\phi''_*,X''_*)$.
 In the limit $(\phi'',X'')\to (0,0)$, we recover ${\cal L'}(\phi',X')$, and the cosmological constant problem.
 Note that the field $\phi'$ itself becomes exotic because of the way $\phi''$ has to be added to the theory.